A small 16th-century Hindu temple devoted to Surya, the sun god, inside Jaisalmer fort.

 The most professional of the places in the fort, with qualified ayurvedic staff trained in Kerala.
 It offers a big range of massages,...

 This restaurant has cushions and low tables on an airy terrace on (as the name implies) the fort’s western side.
 Pretty good vegetarian...

 Within the fort walls is a maze-like, interconnecting treasure trove of seven beautiful yellow sandstone Jain temples, dating from the 15th and 16th centuries.
 Opening times have a habit of changing, so check with the caretakers.
 The intricate carving rivals that of the marble Jain temples in Ranakpur and Mt Abu, and has an extraordinary quality because of the soft, warm stone.
 Shoes and all leather items must be removed before entering the temples.

-A door to the south leads to small Shitalnath , dedicated to the 10th tirthankar .
-The image of Shitalnath enshrined here is composed of eight precious metals.
-A door in the north wall leads to the enchanting, dim chamber of Sambhavanth – in the front courtyard, Jain priests grind sandalwood in mortars for devotional use.
-Steps lead down to the Gyan Bhandar , a fascinating, tiny, underground library founded in 1500 that houses priceless ancient illustrated manuscripts, some dating from the 11th century.
-Other exhibits include astrological charts and the Jain version of the Shroud of Turin: the Shroud of Gindhasuri, named for a Jain hermit and holy man who died in Ajmer.
-When his body was placed on the funeral pyre, the shroud remained miraculously unsinged.
-In a small locked cabinet are images of Parasnath that are made of ivory and various precious stones, including emerald and crystal.
+Behind Chandraprabhu is Parasnath, which you enter through a beautifully carved torana culminating in an image of the Jain tirthankar at its apex.
+A door to the south leads to small Shitalnath , dedicated to the 10th tirthankar, whose image is composed of eight precious metals.
+A door in the northern wall leads to the enchanting, dim chamber of Sambhavanth – in the front courtyard, Jain priests grind sandalwood in mortars for devotional use.
+Steps lead down to the Gyan Bhandar , a fascinating, tiny, underground library founded in 1500, which houses priceless ancient illustrated manuscripts.
+The remaining two temples, Shantinath and Kunthunath , were built in 1536 and feature plenty of sensual carving.
+Note, the restrictive visiting times are for non-Jains.
+The temples are open all day for worshippers.